-- The entire issue of currency notes is subjected to the regulations framed in the RBI Act, 1934. - As per section 33 (2) of the RBI Act, 1934, the amount of the reserves to be maintained should be equal to the minimum of 40 per
+- Act, 1934.

+As per section 33 (2) of the RBI Act, 1934, the amount of the reserves to be maintained. - the amount of the reserves to be maintained should be equal to the minimum of 40 per cent in gold and - sterling securities where the value of gold bullion should not be less than Rs.
+40 crore, for backing the - issue of currency notes in India.

-- cent in gold and sterling securities where the value of gold bullion should not be less than Rs.
-40 crore, for backing the issue of currency notes in India. - This Act was amended in 1948 by replacing foreign securities in place of sterling securities.
-As a result, as per the proportional reserve system, the RBI had to maintain reserves equal to 40 % in gold and foreign currencies. - The remaining 60 % was maintained by one rupee notes or rupee coins and government securities. - The proportional reserve system proved to be very much inelastic and inflexible with the growing demand for currency notes and the security of gold. - Therefore proportional reserve system was abolished in 1956 and the RBI Act 1935 was again amended in 1957 so as to adopt minimum reserve system of note issue.
+This Act was amended in 1948 by replacing foreign securities in place of sterling - as per the proportional reserve system, the RBI had to maintain reserves equal to 40 % in gold and foreign currencies. - The remaining 60 % was maintained by one rupee notes or rupee coins and government securities.
+The proportional reserve system proved to be very much inelastic and inflexible again amended in 1957 so as to adopt minimum reserve system of note issue.